futdevpro/spoyousy/specifications.md

 # SpoYouSy Specifications

 ## Overview
-SpoYouSy is a Next.js/React application that integrates Spotify and YouTube, allowing users to synchronize and interact with both platforms.
+SpoYouSy is an Angular application that integrates Spotify and YouTube, allowing users to synchronize and interact with both platforms.
 The app is designed for deployment on WebOS devices (such as LG Smart TVs) and supports both simulator and physical TV deployment.

 ## Tech Stack
-- Next.js (React, TypeScript)
-- Redux Toolkit for state management
+- Angular (TypeScript, Angular Signals for state management, Angular's built-in control flow syntax (@if, @for))
-- react-toastify for notifications
+- Tailwind CSS for styling
 - Jest and Testing Library for unit tests
 - WebOS CLI and packaging scripts for deployment

 ## Key Features
 - Spotify and YouTube integration
 - Global loading screen and loading process
-- Global error handling with popups
+- Global error handling with Angular's error handling
 - Robust startup flow
 - Branded UI (uses app logo)
-- Unit tests (all in `.spec.tsx` format)
+- Unit tests (all in `.spec.ts` format)
 - CI workflows for lint, test, and build
 - VSCode settings and extension recommendations